App Volumes architecture

 Writable Volumes and storage groups

-Writable Volume storage groups are used to distribute volumes across datastores to ensure good performance as Writable Volumes are added.
-See the knowledge base article App Volumes Sizing Limits and Recommendations (67354) for the recommended number of Writable Volumes per datastore.
+Writable Volume storage groups are used to distribute volumes across storage locations to ensure good performance as Writable Volumes are added.
+See the knowledge base article App Volumes Sizing Limits and Recommendations (67354) for the recommended number of Writable Volumes per storage location.

 Horizon integration